-177. Additional information has been identified that may be required to assess an application for a commercial release of these GM canola and Indian mustard lines, or to justify a reduction in limits and controls.
+181. Additional information has been identified that may be required to assess an application for a commercial release of these GM canola and Indian mustard lines, or to justify a reduction in limits and controls.
 The identified information is additional biochemical characterisation of the GM seeds with respect to levels of potentially toxic ω -3 LC-PUFA oxidation products and how these levels change over time.

-Section 5 Conclusions of the consultation RARMP
+Section 5 Conclusions of the RARMP

-178. The RARMP concludes that the proposed limited and controlled release of GM canola and Indian mustard poses negligible risks to the health and safety of people or the environment as a result of gene technology, and that these negligible risks do not require specific risk treatment measures.
+182. The RARMP concludes that the proposed limited and controlled release of GM canola and Indian mustard poses negligible risks to the health and safety of people or the environment as a result of gene technology, and that these negligible risks do not require specific risk treatment measures.

-179. If a licence were issued, conditions would be imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.
+183. Conditions are imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.